jueet/price-tracker/README.md

 docker compose up
 ```

+And then open [localhost](http://127.0.0.1:5500/index.html) to watch the results from the scrapping.

 ### Using GitHub Actions

-The scraper runs automatically every 12 hours through GitHub Actions.
+The scraper runs automatically every 8 hours through GitHub Actions.
 You can also trigger it manually through the Actions tab in your repository.

 ## Data Storage